 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If your doctor has told you to take lactulose every day and you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

-Taking an extra dose of lactulose by accident is unlikely to harm you.
-You may get diarrhoea and stomach pain but this should ease off within a day or two.
+Taking an extra dose of lactulose is unlikely to harm you.
+You may get diarrhoea and stomach pain but this should get better within a day or two.

 If you're worried, talk to your doctor or pharmacist for advice.